alejandrolorefice/grpc-wiremock/README.md

 ### 7. Preserving proto field names in stubs

-By default, stub mappings must have proto fields references in lowerCamlCase, e.g. proto field `user_id` must be referenced as:
+By default, stub mappings must have proto fields references in lowerCamelCase, e.g. proto field `user_id` must be referenced as:

 ```json
 {